This is the third blog post in a series about de Broglie-Bohm theory. See Bohmian Mechanics and NPQG I for the first post in the series.

 Jan Walleczek : “The Bohmian theory made a clear prediction about the nonlocality of the world.
 What is nonlocality?
 Nonlocality is really, to put it in simple words, the profound discovery of the interconnectedness of the universe at the fundamental level of quantum.
 Now that conflicts deeply right away with relativity theory where it says, ‘No the speed of light is limited, everything is local, nothing can travel faster than the speed of light, so how could everything be instantaneously interconnected in the universe?‘ That’s the big clash that we have today and that’s why also Bohm’s theory of hidden variables, which are non-local, has really been rejected from the start.”

 This is an area where NPQG differs from Bohmian Mechanics.
 In spacetime æther the speed limit is given by the familiar constant c from the point of view of Map Two, the æther.
-In Map One, c is a variable given by the square root of the inverse of the product of æther permittivity and permeability.
-The main opportunity for superluminal motion in NPQG is if a Planck plasma jet were to clear spacetime æther from its path so that the æther no longer provides a speed limit.
-This begs the question of non-locality, which is open in NPQG.
+In Euclidea Map One, c is a variable given by the square root of the inverse of the product of æther permittivity and permeability.
+The main opportunity for superluminal motion in NPQG is if a Planck plasma jet were to clear spacetime æther from its path so that the æther no longer provided a speed limit.

 Aephraim Steinberg : “It seems strange to us, and I stress the word seems, but if we want to make sense of a theory that matters also.
 Sometimes when a theory seems strange we get past it and other times when it seems strange it’s pointing us to something that we haven’t understood well enough.”